dickynhf/sit323_737-2024-t1-prac2p/READMe.md

     This will start the Express server on a predefined port (commonly port 3000).

-2. **Access the Server**: Open your web browser and go to [http://localhost:3000](http://localhost:3000).
+2. **Access the Server**: Open your web browser and go to [http://localhost:3300](http://localhost:3300).
 You should see the HTML content served by the Express Server.

 ## Using Express Server

 Explain how users can utilize your project, including any available endpoints, parameters, or interactive features.
 This section should provide clear instructions on how the server can be used once it's running.

-## Contributing to Express Server

-While this section was to be omitted as per the instructions, it's typically where you would invite others to contribute to the project by providing guidelines for contributions.

-Thank you for taking the time to set up and explore the Express Server project.
-For further information or if you encounter issues, refer to the official Express documentation or Node.js guides.